Sajid576/boogle/README.md

 # boogle

 ## About
-Boogle is an open source tool for backend developers to test the push notification feature without implementing or integrating code on Front-end application.
+Boogle is an open source tool for backend developers to test the push notification feature without implementing or integrating code on their own Front-end application.
 Backend developers can test push notification system in a few seconds.

 ## Project Idea